floshin/acrolib/training/four-understandings.md

 For example, for one person acrobatics may be a hobby and it may also be a sport, but when being a hobby it can not at the same time be a profession.
 For an acrobat in the circus it is a profession, so it is not a hobby.
 And for him it is also not a sport; because a sport relates to competition, in a sport one competes against others.
 Yet another acrobat may not do acro as a sport, and may also not do it professionally; he may, for instance, only make shows and non-commercially so, and yet he may say: No, acro is not a hobby for me, its a practice, a performance art and way too important to me and I train way too much to call it a hobby.

 A hobby is not merely every activity that one doesn't gain money with, that would be a very wrong and arbitrary definition.
-A monk who doesn't gain money and works and prays all day doesn't consider his lifetyle as a hobby.
+A monk who doesn't gain money and works and prays all day doesn't consider his lifestyle as a hobby.

 ## Different goals underlying the practice